 There are several possibilities:

-- Deliberately created.
-Here we find egregores/familiars that have been created by magicians to fulfill specific roles/tasks (on behalf of the magician).
-[Its possible for these to be created accidentally as well - where a stray thought yields unforeseen results].
+Deliberately created.
+Here we find egregores/familiars that have been created by magicians to fulfil specific roles/tasks (on behalf of the magician).
+[It's possible for these to be created accidentally as well - where a stray thought yields unforeseen results].